laxier/NewChineseDjango/README.md

 6. **Track Progress**: Monitor which words you’ve mastered and identify those that need more revision.
 7. **Stroke Order Learning**: View stroke order animations for characters by clicking on them in the word list or detail page.
 8. **Mind Maps**: Explore word connections visually via mind maps, color-coded by HSK level, and access options to add words to favorites, view translations, or see sentence examples.
+9. **Calendar Management**: Use the calendar to schedule personalized study sessions, set reminders for reviews, and keep track of your daily learning tasks.

 ## Technologies